kWeissenow/EMBER2/README.md

 # Usage

-For a FASTA file containing one or more protein sequences and an output directory of your choice (must already exist), run the pipeline via
+For a FASTA file containing one or more protein sequences and an output directory of your choice, run the pipeline via

 `python predict.py -i <FASTA_file> -o <output_directory>`